 The corners of Ryan’s mouth twitched.
 “Whatever happens, just know I had nothing to do with the cash.”

 “Then you don’t have to worry.”
 Vincent punched on his laptop.
 “The investigation will clear you.
 Got some urgent things to do.
 I’ll call you when it’s time to go to HR.”

 At his desk, Ryan hung his jacket off the back of his chair.
-The chair squeaked as he then collapsed onto it.
+The chair squeaked as he collapsed onto it.
 Was Vincent okay?
 He seemed sorry for Ryan, and it’s like he was restraining tears.
-If
+If only

-necessarily to apologize, but he’d act in such a way that clearly showed he was making up for his cruelty—just like he did yesterday when he took Ryan to the café after the cheque incident.
+to apologize, but he’d act in such a way that clearly showed he was making up for his cruelty—just like he did yesterday when he took Ryan to the café after the cheque incident.

 He leaned back, tapping on the chair's armrest.
 A story Vincent had once told him came to mind—that when Vincent joined the department more than ten years ago, his boss made sure he was so busy to

 the extent he used to miss classes.
 The situation got worse so he dropped out of the course.
 Years later when he resumed classes, one of his classmates in the same course had become a lecturer and